kaditya25/game-engine/doc/final-project-instructions.md

 # Final Project Instructions
 ## Goal
-The goal is simple: the teams must command a quadcopter to find and pop two balloons and return to the start position as quickly as possible.
+The goal is simple: command a quadcopter to find and pop two balloons and return to the start position as quickly as possible.

 ## Interface
 Students must complete the function `StudentAutonomyProtocol::UpdateTrajectories`